Affordable web design for small business

 Getting it online for almost nothing

-A plain HTML and CSS website doesn't need database hosting or a complex server setup – it's just files.
-That means you can host it for free.
+A plain HTML and CSS website doesn't need database hosting or a complex server setup – it's just files, which makes the whole thing much cheaper to get online.

-Netlify is what I'd recommend.
+For hosting, I'd recommend Netlify.
 You sign up for a free account, drag your HTML file into the browser, and it's online in about 30 seconds.
-SSL is included automatically, there's no monthly fee, and you can connect your own domain name.
-The only thing you'll pay for is the domain itself, which costs around £10–15 a year from a registrar like Namecheap or 123-reg.
+SSL is included automatically and there's no monthly fee.

-Once your site is live on Netlify, connecting your domain takes a few extra steps.
-In your Netlify account, go to Domain settings and add your custom domain – Netlify will give you a couple of nameserver addresses.
-You then log into wherever you bought your domain, find the DNS or nameserver settings, and replace the existing ones with the addresses Netlify gave you.
-It sounds more complicated than it is, and Netlify's own documentation walks you through it clearly.
-Changes usually take effect within an hour or two, sometimes a bit longer.
+Connecting your domain is the one step that feels more technical than it is.
+In your Netlify account, go to Domain settings, add your custom domain, and Netlify will give you a couple of nameserver addresses.
+You then log into your domain registrar, find the DNS or nameserver settings, and replace the existing values with the ones Netlify gave you.
+Their own documentation walks you through it clearly.
+Changes usually take effect within an hour or two.

 That's it.
 A working website, your own domain, no ongoing subscription costs, and complete control over your files.